 If you have not received the goods, service or digital content you have paid for or you have difficulty getting a response from the trader, these may be first indicators that the business is in trouble.
-Never make any up-front cash payments if the trader unexpectedly asks you to.
+Never make any up-front cash payments, e-payments or bank transfers if the trader unexpectedly asks you to.
 If the amount requested is over £100, pay by credit card.

 It may simply be that the trader's customer service is poor and that your complaint is being ignored.